jfsfranco/Tv/README.md

 ```
 - API_TVMAZE_URL is the url to the external API
 - CACHE_TIME is the time that you can configure your cache working
-Example: "1 hour" "2 hours" "1 minutes" "10 minutes" "1 day"
+Example: "1 hour", "2 hours", "1 minutes", "10 minutes", "1 day"
-- CACHE_ENABLED: Allow you to enable or disable the cache
+- CACHE_ENABLED: Allows you to enable or disable the cache
 - CSV_DELIMITER: You can change the delimiter in the csv

-If everything have gone correctly you will have your lumen application running
+If everything has gone correctly you will have your lumen application running

-If you have any problem, please contact me: jesus.fs.franco@gmail.com
+If you have any problems, please do not hesitate to contact me at jesus.fs.franco@gmail.com

 ## Running the tests

-I have create the unit test and functional test for codeception.
+I have created the unit test and functional test for codeception.
-They can be easily migrate to another framework or system.
+They can be easily migrated to another framework or system.

-To execute then, once you have your application running in you local machine, execute:
+To execute them, once you have your application running in your local machine, execute:

 ```
 php vendor/bin/codecept run unit
 ```

-You can run also the coverage using
+You can also run the coverage using

 ```
 php vendor/bin/codecept run unit --coverage
 ```

-Take in consideration that I have created one functional test.
+Take into consideration that I have created one functional test.
 I could create all the scenarios.

 ```
 php vendor/bin/codecept run functional